-January 21, 1990: The day John McEnroe was booted from the Australian Open
+January 21, 1990: The day John McEnroe was defaulted from the Australian Open

 On this day, January 21, 1990, John McEnroe was defaulted from his Australian Open fourth-round match against Mikael Pernfors.
 The American, who led by two sets to one but was down 4-2 in the fourth set, was charged with verbal abuse and intimidation.
-It would later appear that McEnroe wasn’t aware of a recent change in the rules: players now needed only three code violation warnings to be defaulted, instead of four in the past.
-He was the first player in the Open era to be disqualified in a Grand Slam tournament.
+It would later appear that McEnroe wasn’t aware of a recent change in the rules: players now needed only three code violation warnings to be defaulted, instead of four in the past and thus became the first player in the Open era to be disqualified in a Grand Slam tournament.

 The players: John McEnroe and Mikael Pernfors

-John McEnroe, born in 1959, had been world No 1 for 170 weeks between 1980 and 1985.
+John McEnroe, an American player born in 1959, had been world No 1 for 170 weeks between 1980 and 1985.
 “Mac” was very talented, his game being based on precision and touch on top of an iconic and lethal serve.
 He was also known for his shocking on-court behaviour in the well-mannered world of tennis.
 He was sometimes vulgar and his constant quarrelling with the officials did not go unnoticed in a gentleman’s sport.
-The American lefty had claimed seven Grand Slam titles; three at Wimbledon (1981, 1983, 1984), and four in New York (1979, 1980, 1981, 1984).
+The American left-hander had claimed seven Grand Slam titles; three at Wimbledon (1981, 1983, 1984), and four in New York (1979, 1980, 1981, 1984).
 In 1979, he became the youngest ever US Open Champion, defeating Vitas Gerulaitis (7-5, 6-3, 6-3), and in 1980, he played his most famous match in the Wimbledon final, where he lost in five sets against Bjorn Borg, after winning an outstanding tiebreak in the fourth set (18-16).
-His peak season had been 1984, when, after a heartbreaking loss in the French Open final, he triumphed not only at both Wimbledon and the US Open, but also at the Masters, finishing the year as the undisputed world No 1, holding an 82-3 record.
-After 1984, McEnroe’s domination came to an end.
-In 1986, mentally worn out, he even took a break from the tour to marry Tatum O’Neal.
-Since he came back, “Mac” was not the champion he used to be.
-He did not reach the semi-finals of any major event until Wimbledon 1989, where he was defeated by Stefan Edberg (7-5, 7-6, 7-6).
-At the start of the 1990 Australian Open, he was still world No 5.

-Mikael Pernfors, from Sweden, born in 1963, was mainly known for his run at the 1986 French Open, where, to general astonishment, he reached the final, defeating Henri Leconte and Boris Becker before falling to Ivan Lendl (6-3, 6-2, 6-4).
-The same year, after reaching his career-high ranking of 10, he played a five-set thriller against Pat Cash in the Davis Cup final, but he was finally defeated (2-6, 4-6, 6-3, 6-4, 6-3).
-He claimed his first two titles in 1988, defeating Andre Agassi in the final in Los Angeles (6-2, 7-5), and Glenn Layendecker in the final in Scottsdale (6-2, 6-4).
-At the start of 1990, he was world No 63.
+Mikael Pernfors, from Sweden, born in 1963, was mainly known for his run at the 1986 French Open, where, to everyone’s surprise, he reached the final, defeating Henri Leconte and Boris Becker before falling to Ivan Lendl (6-3, 6-2, 6-4).
+The same year, after reaching his career-high ranking of No10, he played a five-set thriller against Pat Cash in the Davis Cup final but was finally defeated (2-6, 4-6, 6-3, 6-4, 6-3).
+The Swede claimed his first two titles in 1988, defeating Andre Agassi in the final in Los Angeles (6-2, 7-5), and Glenn Layendecker in the final in Scottsdale (6-2, 6-4).
+At the start of 1990, he was ranked No 63 in the world.

 The place: Australian Open, Melbourne